How to create a software test plan?

 Especially on a new testing project, extra care is needed when preparing QA team for test automation.
 Run the QA specialists by automated testing ideas that you gathered during the analysis stage.
 Make sure they are proficient enough with the necessary automation tools to carry out this vision.
 Resource planning can very well be part of this step even without automation.

-Step 4: Create a schedule
+Step 4: Create a test plan schedule

-The next step is to create a test schedule for testing activities to fulfill the scope.
+The next step is to create a test plan schedule for testing activities to fulfill the scope.
 Knowing the schedule of product and developer teams is 90% of creating your own schedule.
 Make sure to account for potential missed deadlines on both your and their ends.

 Test automation can really help the testing effort for planning.
 If individual modules are checked as development happens, your QA specialists spend less time sitting and waiting for the development team to send them the upcoming build.
 This time can be better spent on exploratory testing and, if necessary, making up for otherwise missed deadlines.